simonswu23/Scripts/README.md

   - stat drops doubled on poisoned targets

 - Sparkling Aria
-  - no damage reduction in Sun
+  - x1.3 damage boost in the sun instead of power reduction

 - Life Dew
   - heals 50% hp in singles